mpandav-tibco/dev-hub-templates/examples/trigger-jenkins-pipeline/Readme.md

 # Example Workflow
-The following steps and screenshots illustrate the process of creating and deploying a BWCE application using this template:
+The following steps and screenshots illustrate the process of creating and deploying a BWCE application using BWCE - Order to Kafka template:
 1.  **Create a New Component:**
-      From the Backstage catalog, initiate the creation of a new component and select this template.
+      From the Dev Hub Templates, initiate the creation of a new component and select this template.

       ![create new component](./images/image-6.png)